opencog/learn/scm/gram-class/README.md

 creation of dust.

 #### Hysteresis
-There is a hysteresis effect: when `g_new` is obtained, it is in general no longer parallel to `g_old`, and future merge decisions will be based on `g_new` rather than on `g_old`.
-Furthermore, the earlier merge decisions are not recomputed, and so there is a gradual drift of each grammatical class `g` as words are assigned to it.
+There is a hysteresis effect: when $g_{new}$ is obtained, it is in general no longer parallel to $g_{old}$, and future merge decisions should be based on $g_{new}$ rather than on $g_{old}$.
+Furthermore, the earlier merge decisions are not recomputed, and so there is a gradual drift of each grammatical class $g$ as words are assigned to it.
 The drift is history-dependent: it depends on the sequence by which words are added in.

+When merge decisions are based on the grammatical-MI, then it is feasible to recompute, after each merge, the MI between all of the words that were affected by the merge.
+This is not practical for the GOE-similarity, and so batching is required: the top GOE-similar words can be merged; but then there must be a full-stop, and the GOE similarities must be recomputed across the board.
+It's currently unclear if this can be somehow optimized.

 #### Loss of History
-The replacement of `w` by `w_new` means that the original word vectors are "lost", and not available for some other alternative processing.
-This could be avoided by caching the original word-vectors somewhere.
-However, doing this would increase the size of the dataset (which is already unmanageably large), and at this time, there does not seem to be any reason to access the original counts.
+The replacement of $w$ by $w_{new}$ means that the original word vectors are "lost", and not available for some other alternative processing.
+This can be avoided by using AtomSpace "frames".
+That is, at each merge step, a new AtomSpace layer is created; it holds all of the deltas (differrences) between this and the AtomSpace underneath.
+This allows for pre-merge counts and statistics to be accessed.
+It seems that this is (will be) useful for "lifelong learning", to get access to earlier data as new vocabulary is encountered.
+"Will be", as this is not implemented yet, and the need for this remains to be experimentally determined.

 Zipf Tails